-(b) DHS's review will be limited to a review of documentation submitted by the license holder and information used by DHS as the basis for its proposed action.
-DHS's review will not be conducted as an adversary hearing.
-DHS will give the license holder a written affirmation or reversal of the proposed action.
+(b) HHSC’s review will be limited to a review of documentation submitted by the license holder and information used by HHSC as the basis for its proposed action.
+HHSC’s review will not be conducted as an adversarial hearing.
+HHSC will give the license holder a written affirmation or reversal of the proposed action.

 §551.19.
 License Fees.